JMIR Cardio

 JMIR Cardio focuses on cardiovascular medicine with a special emphasis on health services research and electronic / digital health approaches in cardiology and for cardiovascular health, which includes ehealth and mhealth approaches for the prevention and treatment of cardiovascular conditions.
 JMIR Cardio is an open access journal.

-JMIR Cardio is indexed in PubMed, PubMed Central (PMC), Sherpa Romeo, DOAJ, and Scopus.
+JMIR Cardio is indexed in PubMed, PubMed Central (PMC), Sherpa Romeo, DOAJ, MEDLINE, and Scopus.
 With a CiteScore of 3.5, JMIR Cardio is a Q2 journal in the field of Cardiology and Cardiovascular Medicine, according to Scopus data.

 Recent Articles